Swan Christian College offers a variety of creative subjects and extracurricular opportunities in the Arts.

 Dance club designed as a fun opportunity for students in Year 7-12 to learn something new and is open to students who may or may not take dance at school or outside of school.
 Dance Club will run according to student interest and availability of staff.

 There are often opportunities for dance to be included in the many Fenceline Theatre productions throughout the year.
-In 2019 Dance was incorporated in the Senior School production of Midsummer’s Night Dream and Junior School production of The Pied Piper of Middle Swan.
-In 2020, Fame will include a substantial number of dance items where students of all skill levels are encouraged to participate in the production.
 For more information click this link: upcoming productions

 The Music Department at Swan Christian College offers students the opportunity to explore a variety of creative experiences and forms of artistic expression while using and enjoying their God-given talents with each other and for the wider community.
 As well as selecting music as a class subject, students are welcome to join one of the College's many performing ensembles appropriate for their skills and interests.